GVGS: Gaussian Visibility-Aware Multi-View Geometry for Accurate Surface Reconstruction: Conclusion

 \section{Conclusion}

-In this work, we focus on Gaussian-based surface reconstruction and introduce a Gaussian visibility-aware multi-view geometric consistency formulation together with a quadtree-calibrated monocular depth constraint, which jointly provide richer and more comprehensive geometric guidance during optimization and lead to consistent improvements in surface reconstruction quality.
+We present a Gaussian visibility-aware multi-view geometric consistency formulation integrated with a progressive quadtree-calibrated monocular depth constraint.
+Together, these components establish a robust geometric supervision paradigm that significantly improves surface reconstruction fidelity.

-In addition, our method produces high-quality multi-view visibility masks as a natural byproduct.
-Beyond their use in surface reconstruction, these visibility estimates are broadly applicable to a wide range of tasks, including multi-view semantic segmentation, scene understanding, and geometry-aware rendering and editing.
-We hope that this additional capability will inspire future work to further explore Gaussian-based visibility reasoning as a general geometric prior for multi-view vision and graphics.
+Furthermore, our framework inherently yields high-quality multi-view visibility masks as a valuable byproduct.
+We anticipate these explicit cues will benefit diverse downstream applications and inspire further exploration of Gaussian-level visibility reasoning as a foundational geometric prior.

+\paragraph{Limitations and Future Work.} Our current method lacks dedicated modeling for highly specular or transparent surfaces, where severe view-dependent effects can confound both depth prediction and visibility estimation.
+Extending our framework to disentangle complex material properties from view-dependent appearances remains an important avenue for future research.